CODE OF RIGHTS AND RESPONSIBILITIES FOR

-Increased student interest in social Greek Letter Organizations during the past several years has caused the College at Oneonta to examine both the positive and negative aspects of their existence.
+Increased student interest in social Greek Letter Organizations during the past several years has caused SUNY Oneonta to examine both the positive and negative aspects of their existence.
 Greek Letter Organizations can contribute scholarship, community service, good citizenship, and high moral standards.
-They can also do great harm to the College’s mission, however, when they foster negative behaviors, i.e., alcohol abuse and hazing.
+They can also do great harm to the college’s mission when they foster negative behaviors (i.e., alcohol abuse and hazing).

 PHASES OF THE GREEK RECOGNITION PROCESS

 - A representative of the group will meet weekly with the Greek Advisor, who will act as the group's campus advisor until the group gets a Chapter Advisor.

 - The group may not wear Greek letters on- or off-campus until they are in Phase III of the SUNY Oneonta recognition process, but may hang fliers and/or publicize online with their letters on them to promote interest in their group.

 - The group is eligible to reserve campus space with the assistance of the Greek Advisor or IGC eboard for interest group meetings and community service events.

 - Members of the group will meet at least once with the IGC executive board during the pre-recognition period.

 - The group must follow all rules in the Code of Student Conduct and the Code of Rights and Responsibilities for Social Greek Letter Organizations.
 Failure to follow these policies will stop the pre-recognition process and the group will be ineligible to apply again for one calendar year.

 - The maximum length of the pre-recognition status is 60 days.
 At the end of this time, the group must apply for recognition or disband.
 If the group decides not to start the recognition process, the group will be ineligible for pre-recognition status for one calendar year.